-Budding accountant, 17-year-old Lucy from Beckenham, has just landed herself a fabulous apprenticeship opportunity with national charity Dame Kelly Holmes Trust.
-Starting in January 2017, Lucy will become a Finance Assistant Apprentice for the charity based in central London.
+Budding accountant, 17-year-old Lucy from Beckenham, has just landed herself a fabulous apprenticeship opportunity with national charity Dame Kelly Holmes Trust and is now a Finance Assistant Apprentice for the charity based in central London.

 Lucy first came to London South East Colleges to get help preparing for an apprenticeship.
 After her first application and interview for a job were unsuccessful, she was advised by the College to enrol for a traineeship in order to give her more employability skills and interview techniques.
 The College also found her a stunning work experience with the Trust and this has now been converted into a full-time apprenticeship post.

 Dame Kelly Holmes Trust is a charity founded in 2008 by the double Olympic champion to support athletes and use their skills and experience to help transform the lives of young people facing disadvantage between the ages of 14 and 25 through mentoring programmes.
 So far, the trust has made an impact on over 300,000 young people and supported over 400 athletes.

 Lucy says: “I 'm really grateful to be working here.
 My colleagues made me feel so welcome when I first arrived and have given me so much support.
 I’m so lucky to have this as my first ever full-time job.

 “My tutor at London South East Colleges, Kate, is very much to thank for all of this.
 She helped me prepare and gave me so much confidence.
 She is absolutely brilliant.

 “I would like to become an accountant or financial manager and I'm now studying for an AAT Level 2 qualification at College.
 I am putting the same effort into achieving this qualification as I am into the work I do at the Trust."